Tsonga lights up Paris to reach last eight, Cornet out

-PARIS (Reuters) - Frenchman Jo-Wilfried Tsonga illuminated a gray day in Paris with a thrilling win over Tomas Berdych to reach the French Open quarter-finals on Sunday but Maria’s Sharapova’s title defense was put on hold by the rain.
+PARIS (Reuters) - Frenchman Jo-Wilfried Tsonga illuminated a grey day in Paris with a thrilling win over Tomas Berdych to reach the French Open quarter-finals on Sunday but Maria’s Sharapova’s title defence was put on hold by the rain.

 Roger Federer, the 2009 men’s champion, was another player kept waiting by the weather and although the Swiss did get on court, he walked off in the gathering gloom unsure about his last eight prospects, locked at one-set all with Gael Monfils.

-Berdych pounced to take the third set on a tiebreak and, as French cheers from fans huddled under colorful umbrellas in the stands turned to near silence, the Czech moved a break ahead in the fourth and looked favorite to go on and win.
+Berdych pounced to take the third set on a tiebreak and, as French cheers from fans huddled under colourful umbrellas in the stands turned to near silence, the Czech moved a break ahead in the fourth and looked favourite to go on and win.

 Out of nowhere, however, the spring returned to Tsonga’s step and with an onslaught of heavy hitting he reeled off five games in a row to win 6-3 6-2 6-7(5) 6-3.